Magi-Nation: Creature Listing

 Challenge Rating: 8

 The borgor is a large humanoid creature with a fanged maw and large club-like clawed arms.
 Two ram-like horns grow from the back of its head, although they are not usable in combat.
 The borgor is green in color, and has the build of a sumo wrestler - a large belly compliments it barrel-like arms.
 Its legs are a little shorter than might be expected, so it moves with a distinct waddling gait.
-The borgor is extremely dense and heavy - the typical borgor stands 9' tall, but weighs over 2000lbs.
+The borgor is extremely dense and heavy - the typical borgor stands 9' tall, but weighs over 2000 lbs.
 The hide of the borgor is especially tough, combining a rubbery consistency with the durability of rock.

 Borgors prefer to live in damp areas, particularly underground grottos.
-The borgor is not a particularly strong swimmer (its too dense to stay afloat), but it can hold its breath for a number of minutes equal to its Con score (half that if swimming or in combat).
+The borgor is not a particularly strong swimmer (it is too dense to stay afloat), but it can hold its breath for a number of minutes equal to its Con score (half that if swimming or in combat).
 The grotto lair of a borgor frequently holds mememtos of its conquests, particulary parts of Dream Creatures that have been severed.

 The borgor is also one of the few Dream Creatures that uses tools.
 In particular, borgors like to wear patchwork armor - generally only a mantle, leg guards, and something to protect their lower abdomen.
 Some have also adopted the practice of scarring designs onto their arms.